inggargumintang/Customer-Segmentation-and-Retention-Analysis/README.md

 ![Purchases Place](image/DA_Purchases_Place.png)

 The analysis reveals that store purchases dominate as the most common method of purchase, followed by web purchases, catalog purchases, and deals purchases.
 This indicates that while traditional in-store shopping remains the preferred choice among customers, there is a significant trend towards online shopping, highlighting the growing importance of e-commerce.
 Catalog and deals purchases are less popular, suggesting potential areas for targeted marketing and promotional efforts to boost these channels.
+Additionally, the average number of web visits is approximately 5 times per month for each customer, indicating a substantial level of online engagement that can be further leveraged through targeted digital marketing strategies.

 Action Plan